wfshun27/Python/README.md

-# Python
-A Beginner Learning how to write Python Code and Examples
+A Beginner Learning how to write Python Code.

-Step by Step!